 The group pushing the initiative — the Coalition to Regulate Marijuana Like Alcohol (“Coalition”) — has ties to groups pushing this issue nationally, including the Marijuana Policy Project.
-The Coalition has indicated its intent to raise $8 to $10 million to get the issue on the ballot and get the measure passed in November 2018.
+The Coalition has indicated its intent to raise $8 to $10 million to get the measure passed in November 2018.

 The ballot proposal would: